Elixia

-Elixia is a Nordic chain of fitness centers that offers strength training, cardio and weight training, and different types of classes, such as aerobics, dance, fitness, martial arts, yoga and cycling hours.
+Elixia was a Nordic chain of fitness centers that offered strength training, cardio and weight training, and different types of classes, such as aerobics, dance, fitness, martial arts, yoga and cycling hours.

-ELIXIA Holding AS is the parent company ELIXIA's operations, and the majority shareholder is Altor Fund III.
-In 2010, the turnover of the group was about NOK 930 million.
-Elixia Norway has 37 centers, Finland 14 and Sweden three centers.
-In total Elixia has about 185 000 members.
+ELIXIA Holding AS was the parent company ELIXIA's operations, and the majority shareholder was Altor Fund III.
+In 2010, Elixia reported a revenue of NOK 900 million.
+Elixia Norway had 37 centers, Finland 14 and Sweden three centers.
+In total Elixia had about 3,700 employees and 155,000 members (2012).

+In 2014, Elixia merged with the Norwegian fitness center chain SATS, going under the name SATS ELIXIA.
+The new group would have more than 2,000 employees, a total revenue of approximately NOK 2.5 billion, and 181 fitness centers with almost 500,000 members.